Feature request #8725

 Thanks!

-#118 Updated by Nyall Dawson almost 11 years ago
+#118 Updated by Nyall Dawson about 11 years ago

 Alvaro - these improvements look fantastic!
 Your hard work is much appreciated!